Internet Dictionaries and Other On-line Res

 History of English

 The Adventure of English.
 8 part British television series on DVD.
-In class, we view the first two 50-minute parts.
-The whole series will be put on reserve at the circulation desk of Fondren under Ling 215, for overnight viewing.
+In class, we view the first and half of the second of the 50-minute parts.
+The whole series is now digitized and on Canvas for LING 216 students at Rice.
 Good for review.
+Also just excellent viewing if you are interested in the English language.

 Mother Tongue: The English Language by Bill Bryson.
 (Penguin Books, 1990.)
 Hilarious and irreverent introduction to the history of English.